 - Expressing gratitude – Gratitude and appreciation for the positive aspects of our lives are key.
 Keeping a gratitude journal helps to remind us of the positive aspects and this helps to balance the challenging ones.

-- Distracting yourself – When pain flares, find ways to distract your mind from it such as reading a book, playing brain games, watching a movie, taking a walk in nature, or engaging in a hobby.
+- Distracting yourself – When pain flares, find ways to distract your mind.
+Reading a book, playing brain games, watching a movie, taking a walk in nature, or engaging in a hobby are positive distractions.
 Pleasant experiences can help you cope with pain.

 By Lisa Barr, MD.